“If your wig is just being stored,” says StarWish 624, “send it on to continue its good work. It feels good to help other BC [breast cancer] sisters.”

 “Today, I shampooed, conditioned, and combed my old wig,” says survivor Jacki.
 “It sits drying on my bathroom counter.
 When it’s all done and pretty, I’ll mail it off to my friend Carmen, who just the other day had her first chemotherapy for breast cancer.”

 If you have a wig just sitting around, you have a lot of options.
 First, if you know someone who may need it, you can send it directly to them.
 Some of the message boards on cancer communication sites (like cancer compass) have places where you can advertise your old wig for cancer fighters who would like a wig, but can’t afford a new one.
+We recommend sending wigs to one of our retail/spa oncology partners, who will gladly accept and recycle a wig for their cancer patients.
+Please send to Waterford Place Cancer Resource Center.
+1310 Waterford Drive, Aurora, IL 60504.

 If you don’t make a direct connection with someone, there are several other options.
 Here are just a few.
 Whatever you do, don’t just let that head of hair sit and gather dust!